MIGC++: Advanced Multi-Instance Generation Controller for Image Synthesis

 \textbf{Shading Aggregation Controller}.
 Comparing Fig.~\ref{fig:ablation_vis}(c) and Fig.~\ref{fig:ablation_vis}(f), it can be seen that the Shading Aggregation Controller (SAC) can effectively improve the accuracy of multi-instance shading in complex layout, such as when there is overlap between multiple instances.
 Comparing results \ding{176} and \ding{177} in Tab.~\ref{tab:component_ablation}, the addition of the SAC further enhances the accuracy of multi-instance shading.

 \textbf{Inhibition Loss}.
 Tab.~\ref{tab:inhb_loss_ablation} indicates that using an inhibition loss with a weight of 0.1, as compared to not using this loss, allows MIGC to increase its AP by \textbf{2.23} and MIGC++ by \textbf{2.08}.
-Increasing the loss weight to 1.0 further improves AP but at the expense of FID performance, leading to the selection of a 0.1 weight.
+Although further increasing the loss weight offers a slight boost in control ability, it somewhat impacts the quality of generated images.
+For instance, with a higher loss weight (i.e., 1.0), the FID score worsens by \textbf{2.42} for MIGC and by \textbf{0.74} for MIGC++.
+Since both control ability and image quality are crucial for generative models, we set the default inhibition loss weight to 0.1 to enhance control without affecting image quality.
 Fig.~\ref{fig:cocomig_loss_abltion}, reveals that the advantages of inhibition loss are more pronounced with higher numbers of generated instances.
 For instance, with two instances, inhibition loss only improves MIoU from \textbf{65.3} to \textbf{65.8} (a \textbf{0.5} increase), but with five instances, it boosts from \textbf{55.4} to \textbf{57.5} (a \textbf{2.1} increase).
 Comparing Fig.~\ref{fig:ablation_vis}(d) and Fig.~\ref{fig:ablation_vis}(f), it is apparent that inhibition loss more effectively restricts the instances to their intended locations.

 \textbf{Refined Shader}.
 Tab.~\ref{tab:refinedshader_pos_ablation} shows that employing the Refined Shader across all blocks of U-net significantly enhances the Success Ratio, with a \textbf{4.2}\% increase in COCO-MIG and a \textbf{2.6}\% rise in COCO-POSITION.
 Analysis indicates that the up-blocks are key for attribute control, contributing to notable gains in COCO-MIG, whereas the down-blocks are essential for improving positional accuracy, thus boosting performance in COCO-POSITION.
 Fig.~\ref{fig:migc_overview} demonstrates that the Refined Shader mitigates attribute confusion among semantically similar instances.
 Additionally, Fig.~\ref{fig:refinedshader_effect} reveals that instances shaded with the Refined Shader more accurately reflect the details of the reference image.